cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To connect with MobaXterm for the first time, it's better to create a new session
-by clicking on *Session* button and then on *SSH* button for session type, as shown
+by clicking on the *Session* button and then on the *SSH* button for session type, as shown
 in the following figure:

 .. _mobaxterm-connect: